What Is Enlightenment?

 The One Awareness is always aware of everything yet the personal self only seems to be aware of its own ever-changing experience.
 The One Mind is thinking all thoughts yet the personal self appears to be thinking only its own thoughts.
 The One Self is sensing all sensations yet the personal self appears to be sensing only its own sensations.
 But the limited perspective of the personal self only exists as an ongoing experience in the world of form, in this divine dream, this spectacular “play of consciousness.”
 The One Awareness is the unchanging witness of all experiences; the personal self witnesses and experiences nothing.

 This formless Source-Awareness is unchangeable and therefore it cannot become happy or sad in a fundamental way yet it can animate an inert puppet in a way that exhibits the qualities of happiness and sadness.
 This fabulous Awareness – your True Self – creates the experience of what seems like a separate individual person living his or her own life.
 This is such a delightful paradox.
 You are one-hundred percent Divine and simultaneously, you are playing as a person that is one-hundred percent human.
 Through the mystery of creation, the One seems to come forth as the many.
 When we celebrate both our uniqueness in form and our unity in our Divine Essence, we have the balance that completely opens our loving heart.
-Everyone and everything is fully divine and it is only through the many that the One Love can be expressed.
+Everyone and everything is fully divine and it is only through the many that the One Love of God can be expressed.

 This Divine Awareness is the buried treasure hidden within the personal self; it is the kingdom of heaven within you.